CloudLabsAI-Azure/AVW-SAP-on-Azure/README.md

 # AVW-SAP-on-Azure
-This repository contains the instructions for the AVW Sap on Azure HOL's
+This repository contains the instructions for the AIW Sap on Azure HOL's